HiassofT/highspeed-sio/README.txt

 the OS ROM) or install a patched OS ROM into your Atari (which doesn't use the RAM under the OS ROM and therefore also works with Turbo Basic and SpartaDos).

+The files "HIPATCH.COM", "HIPATCHR.COM" and "DUMPOS.COM" can be found
+in the ZIP as separate files and also in the included "hipatch.atr".

 To patch the currently active OS, simply start "HIPATCH.COM".